Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \subsection{The Contension Inconsistency Measure}

-With regard to the contension inconsistency measure $\icont$, we can construct an extended logic program $\pc(\kb)$ to compute $\icont(\mathcal{K})$ wrt.\ a knowledge base $\mathcal{K}$ as described in the following.
-Note that, like the SAT-based approach for $\icont$, the ASP-based approach was already proposed in \citep{kuhlmann2022comparison}, but is covered again for the sake of completeness.
+Given a knowledge base $\kb$, we construct an extended logic program $\pc(\kb)$ to determine the contension inconsistency value $\icont(\kb)$ as described in the following.
+Note that, like the SAT-based approach for $\icont$, the ASP-based method was already proposed in \cite{kuhlmann2022comparison}, but is covered again for the sake of completeness.

-Recall that the contension measure looks for the minimal number of atoms that need to be assigned truth value $b$ in order to render the given knowledge base consistent in Priest's three-valued logic.
-At first, we declare some facts describing the overall composition of the knowledge base, i.\,e., we describe which formulas are elements of the knowledge base, which atoms are in the knowledge base's signature, and whether a (sub-)formula is conjunction, disjunction, negation, or atom.
+At first, we declare some facts describing the overall composition of the knowledge base, i.\,e., we describe which formulas are elements of the knowledge base, which atoms are in the knowledge base's signature, and whether a (sub)formula is a conjunction, disjunction, negation, or atom.
 We define for every formula $\varFor \in \kb$

 and for every atom $\varAt \in \mathsf{At}(\kb)$

 Note that the $\varFor$ in $\kb$ and the $\varFor$ in $\texttt{kbMember/1}$ are formally not the same---in $\kb$ it is a propositional formula, while in $\texttt{kbMember/1}$ it is a string representation of that formula.
 More precisely, a formula $\varFor$ is ``translated'' to a uniquely defined ASP constant, i.\,e., a string starting with a lowercase letter.\footnote{For example, a given formula $\alpha_1$ could be represented as \texttt{alpha\_1}.} The same applies to the $\varAt$ in $\atoms(\kb)$ and the $\varAt$ in $\texttt{atom/1}$.
 In the following, whenever a propositional logic symbol appears in an ASP rule, it is to be interpreted as a uniquely defined ASP constant.